niklasHagner/youtube-scheduler/README.md

   * while in the node-shell set the variable with the command command: `process.env.youtubeapikey = 'abc123'`

 ## To do
-* Hide youtube controls and overlays  [x]
+* Hide youtube controls and overlays  [X]
-* Remove youtube videos which cannot be played due to region-locks or content policies
+* Remove youtube videos which cannot be played due to region-locks or content policies [X]
 * Handle timezones
-* Turn shorter playlists into a looping schedule [x]
+* Turn shorter playlists into a looping schedule [X]
 * Replace Handlebars with something better
-* Store data using something more than in-app-memmory
+* Store data using something more than in-app-memory